minglii1998/lost_in_conversation_mt/README.md

 ## Dataset Creation & Processing

 The data was created through automatic generation followed by manual curation by the authors of the work, between January and April 2025.
-The exact process is described in the “Sharding Process” Appendix section of the paper.
+The exact process is described in the "Sharding Process" Appendix section of the paper.

 Creating datasets involved transforming existing data (fully-specified single-turn instructions) from seven datasets, as listed in the paper.
 All datasets correspond to datasets released to evaluate LLM performance on generation tasks.

 ## Intended Use

-Lost in Conversation is best suited to simulate single-turn and multi-turn conversations for the tasks we’ve set up.
+Lost in Conversation is best suited to simulate single-turn and multi-turn conversations for the tasks we've set up.
 Six tasks are included with our release, all analytical generation tasks: (1) Python programming, (2) Database query generation, (3) API function calling, (4) elementary math problems, (5) data2text tasks, (6) summarization.

 Lost in Conversation is being shared with the research community to facilitate reproduction of our results and foster further research in this area.